QDFormer: Towards Robust Audiovisual Segmentation in Complex Environments with Quantization-based Semantic Decomposition: Method

 Since the audio query is time-variant, global semantic tokens cannot be accurately aligned with visual features at the frame level.
-To segment audio-queried contents in each frame, we propose the local semantic calibration, consisting of a local semantic decomposition stage and a semantic-guided mask decoding stage.
+To segment audio-queried contents in each frame, we propose the local calibration module (illustrated in the blue box of \cref{fig:pipeline}), consisting of a local semantic decomposition stage (lower part) and a semantic-guided mask decoding stage (upper part).

-\textbf{Local semantic decomposition.} Local semantic decomposition module aims to decompose the semantics encoded in each audio frame.
-Similar to the global semantic decoder, the local semantic decoder (Local ASD) decodes frame-level semantics with a transformer decoder $\mathrm{TrD_{local}}$ and a set of semantic prototypes $\{p_i\}_{i=1}^N$.
+\textbf{Local semantic decomposition.} This stage aims to decompose the semantics encoded in each audio frame.
+Similar to the global ASD, the local audio semantic decoder (Local ASD) decodes frame-level semantics with a transformer decoder $\mathrm{TrD_{local}}$ and a set of semantic prototypes $\{p_i\}_{i=1}^N$, as shown in \cref{fig:decoder} (a).
 The local semantic tokens $l_{i,t}$ are given by

+where $f_{a,t}$ is $t$-th frame of the audio feature $F_a$.
 The local semantic tokens do not build their own codebook but utilize the global codebook $\mathcal{C}$, that is, they do not update $\mathcal{C}$ but are committed to being close to the vectors in $\mathcal{C}$.
-In this way, the local semantic tokens distill knowledge from the global ones.
+In this way, the local semantic tokens can be calibrated according to global ones, which are more reliable.
 Further explanation regarding supervision will be provided in \cref{sec:loss}.

-\textbf{Semantic-guided mask decoding.} We utilize the semantic-guided mask decoder to decode visual features into masks that correspond to decomposed local audio semantics, with detailed structure illustrated in \cref{fig:decoder} (b).
+\textbf{Semantic-guided mask decoding.} We utilize the semantic-guided mask decoder to decode visual features into masks that correspond to decomposed local audio semantics, with the detailed structure illustrated in \cref{fig:decoder} (b).
 Pyramid video features $F_v^{out}=\{f_{v,t}^{out}\}_{t=1}^T$ are obtained with the feature pyramid network \citep{lin2017fpn}.
-We leverage a shared multimodal transformer decoder $\mathrm{TrD}_{segm}$ to generate dynamic filters $\theta_{i,t}=\phi_{segm}(\mathrm{TrD}_{segm}(\mathrm{VQ}(l_{i,t})|f_t))$ for each timestep, where $\phi_{segm}$ is a two-layer fully-connected network.
+We leverage a shared multimodal transformer decoder $\mathrm{TrD}_{segm}$ to generate dynamic filters $\theta_{i,t}=\phi_{segm}(\mathrm{TrD}_{segm}(\mathrm{VQ}(l_{i,t})|f_{v,t}))$ for each timestep, where $\phi_{segm}$ is a two-layer fully-connected network.
 The final mask segmentation can be obtained by:

 where $\ast$ denotes the dynamic convolution \citep{chen2020dynamic}.
 Each filter represents semantics of a decomposed single-source audio, contributing to the segmentation of the single sounding object.
 Additional class probability prediction $P_{i,t}$ and bounding box prediction $B_{i,t}$ for each mask $M_{i,t}$ are performed by two two-layer fully connected networks from the output of $\mathrm{TrD}_{segm}(\mathrm{VQ}(l_{i,t})|f_t)$.